IllDepence/hyperpie/notes/annotation_guidelines.md

     * example: “We train the LSTM network to ...” → annotate “LSTM netowrk”
 * **no “sub-entities”**
     * if authors re-use (a) some model’s architecture and (b) some model’s weights, these are not considered to be separate artifacts
-    * example: “we use a Baidu's DeepSpeech2 neural architecture” → annotate only “DeepSpeech2”
+    * example: “we use a Baidu's DeepSpeech2 model weights” → annotate only “DeepSpeech2”
 * **splitting**
     * if unavoidable, an single surface form can be annotated as multiple parts of the text
     * annotations are then enumerated, e.g. `a1-1` and `a1-2` for the two parts of a surface form of artifact `a1`